 Hurricanes, earthquakes, and tornadoes—how can you be sure your servers and other critical infrastructure will escape nature's wrath?
-With data centers located in some of the safest areas of the nation, placing your critical data a Cheyenne data center has never looked better.
+With data centers located in some of the safest areas of the nation, placing your critical data in a Cheyenne data center has never looked better.

 Though the average cost of an outage varies widely by your industry, in 2017, the analyst firm IDC reported that 50 percent of businesses never recover after an outage and 90 percent go out of business within two years.